karpolan/ionic-playground/ReadMe.md

 Cross-platform mobile application to test different features of the [Ionic framework](https://ionicframework.com/).

-Also I'm testing publishing processes for differt Application Stores using this app.
+Also I'm testing publishing processes for different Application Stores using this app.

 Preview in browser [Ionic Playground](https://karpolan.com/demos/ionic-playground/)